pekkizen/rtp/README.md

 Solved by TFisfer algorithm

+p.rtp(K, p)
-p.rtp returns Rank Truncated Product p-value.
+Returns Rank Truncated Product p-value.
 This is a fast and robust function selected from
 the other functions presented here.
 The other
 functions are not worse in any significant way.